nehaljwani/team.exiv2.org/book/IMaEA.md

 I have wondered if the users who behave this way believe that I am a business and have let them down in some way.
 Open source is a community.
 In reporting a bug, they are participating in the development process.
 I usually thank users for reporting issues.
 It's sad that they seldom have the courtesy to thank me for fixing the issue.

 A member of my family is the Principal of a College.
 We were discussing the behaviour of parents of students.
 She said _the one word you must never use with a parent is **No**_.
 It's the same with open source users.
-It's pointless to say _**No**_ because it makes them angry and very aggressive.
+It's pointless to say _**No**_ because they will not accept this.
 A good example is Lens Recognition.
 The configuration file was added in 0.26 to enable users to fix lens recognition issues by updating an ascii file.
 Many users demand that I fix their lens in C++ to save them a minute to update ~/.exiv2.
 Saying _**No**_ is pointless.

 On a more positive note about dealing with users, I have enjoyed many on-line discussions with frequent visitors to exiv2.org.
 For sure, I include Arnold, Mikayel, Alan and Steve in this group and there are many more.
 If you are courteous, I am always pleased to hear from you.
 We are a community with a shared vision of working together.
 Thank You for participating.